 (1) to validate and further refine your pilot idea, and

 (2) to identify the transformation or outcome you want your students to achieve.

 You may be thinking, “I have over 20 years in this topic and I know what my potential students want to learn.”

 If that’s the case, then the quickest way to validate your pilot idea is to try and sell it.
-You can skip ahead to Step 3, Planning your pilot course.
+You can skip ahead to Step 3, planning your pilot course.

-It’s still a good idea to do market research, because you may be making wrong assumptions about what problems are important to your audience and whether they’re willing to pay for a course to solve it.
+It’s still a good idea to do market research, because you may be making wrong assumptions about what problems are important to your audience, and whether they’re willing to pay for a course to solve it.
 This step will help you present your online course in a way that’s meaningful and emotionally engaging for your potential students.
-You’ll discover the language they use to describe their problem or desire, as well the future state they’re aspiring for.
+You’ll discover the language they use to describe their problem or desire, as well the future state they’re aspiring to.

 With research, you’ll also zero in on the specific transformation or outcome you can facilitate for your students.

 1. Low-Touch Research

 This refers to passive research that gives you a general understanding of your course topic and prospective clients.